 A breakdown of the CEIAG offer for each year group can be found here.

-Thematic days take place twice a year and are delivered in year groups with an additional focus on the House System.
-Thematic days run by Chiltern Academy Staff and are opportunities for pupils to learn beyond the academic curriculum in a variety of ways.
-These days supplement the four core themes of the personal development curriculum (SMSC development, character development, PSHE/Citizenship and careers).
+Enrichment Week takes place at the end of every academic year and is delivered through the House System.
+Enrichment week is run by Chiltern Academy Staff and is an opportunity for pupils to learn beyond the academic curriculum in a variety of ways.
+The week supplements the four core themes of the personal development curriculum (SMSC development, character development, PSHE/Citizenship and careers).